Peter M. TiersmaIN MEMORIAM

 BA, with distinction, Stanford University, Phi Beta Kappa

 JD, University of California Berkeley, Order of the Coif

 PhD, University of California San Diego

 Peter Tiersma received a Ph.D. in linguistics and taught that subject at both the University of California, San Diego, and Miami University of Ohio.
 Later he attended law school at Boalt Hall (U.C.
 Berkeley), where he was an associate editor of the California Law Review.
 Following graduation, Tiersma served as law clerk to Justice Stanley Mosk of the California Supreme Court.
-He has held positions at law firms in San Francisco and Santa Barbara.
+He held positions at law firms in San Francisco and Santa Barbara.
 Tiersma joined the Loyola Law School faculty in 1990.
-He is the director of International Programs at Loyola Law School.
-He is also a member of the jury instruction advisory committees of the California Judicial Council.
+He was the director of International Programs at Loyola Law School.
+He ws also a member of the jury instruction advisory committees of the California Judicial Council.